noelnamai/dgexp/README.md

 [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html) can be used on any *POSIX* compatible system (Linux, OS X, etc).
 It requires **Bash 3.2** (or later) and **Java 8** (or later, up to 11) to be installed.
 It is important to run the workflow on a **Linux** based system with atleast **8 CPUs** and **30 GB of RAM**.
 This workflow was run and tested on an **m4.2xlarge Amazon Instance**.

+The final table with differentially expressed genes are available here: [dexp-genes.tsv](https://github.com/noelnamai/dgexp/blob/master/results/dexp-genes.tsv).
+I used an *adjusted p value cutoff* of 0.1 and a *log2 foldchange* threshold for constructing **Wald tests of significance** of 1.5.

 1. Have atleast **Java 8** or later installed.
 Check if **Java** is installed using the following command:

 ```